biostatLu/MAGIC/README.md

 Based on this modeling, MAGIC aims to assess the trans-ethnic genetic correlation, r<sub>g</sub>=Cor(&alpha;<sub>i</sub>,&alpha;<sub>j</sub>), of SNP genetic effects of the same trait between populations i (e.g. EAS) and j (e.g. EUR).
 It needs to emphasize that Pearson’s correlation, κ=Cor(&beta;<sub>i</sub>,&beta;<sub>j</sub>), calculated without the modification of the estimation error, is often biased towards zero, resulting in |κ| ≤ |r<sub>g</sub>|.
 This bias is also well known as correlation attenuation.
 The sampling error and confidence interval of rg in MAGIC are evaluated the Bootstrap approaches.
 As MAGIC only relies on a set of associated genetic variants, r<sub>g</sub> can be thus viewed as a local genetic correlation with respect to its global counterpart ρ<sub>g</sub> that can be estimated with the popcorn method.

 MAGIC is implemented in R statistical environment.
+# Required input data
+MAGIC requires two types of input data:

+SNP-level summary ststistics of two populations in terms of effect size and their standard error as inputs.

 # Example
 ```ruby
 source("MAGIC_function.R")